Queen’s Counsel (QC)

 - Piepenbrock v London School of Economics EWHC 2572: Successfully defended the LSE in a £multi-million claim for occupational stress and harassment brought by a former lecturer.

-- Aston Hall litigation: Acting for the Secretary of State for Health in group litigation brought by former patients of a paediatric psychiatric unit.
+- Aston Hall litigation: Acted for the Secretary of State for Health in devising a settlement scheme in respect of multiple claims brought by former patients of a paediatric psychiatric unit.

-- Manchester Arena Inquests: Currently acting for the Greater Manchester Combined Authority (which runs the Greater Manchester Fire and Rescue Service) in the inquests arising out of the terrorist attack.
+- Manchester Arena Inquiry Currently acting for the Greater Manchester Combined Authority (which runs the Greater Manchester Fire and Rescue Service) in the public inquiry arising out of the terrorist attack in May 2017

-Personal Injury - Leading Silks - Tier 3 - ‘He has an uncanny ability to predict the outcome of a case.'
+Personal Injury - Leading Silks - Tier 3 - ‘A silk of choice for local authority and abuse-type claims.’

 Professional Negligence - Leading Silks - Tier 3 - ‘He delivers clear and practical advice.’

-Police law - Leading Silks - Tier 3 'A silk with great charm and intellect.'
+Police law - Leading Silks - Tier 3 - ‘A determined yet calm silk.’

 Chambers & Partners 2020